 - Flashlights – these are always a hit!

-- Clothes – not socks and underwear of course, but if they have been wanting an item that you haven’t bought because it isn’t a need, it might make a fun gift.
+- Clothes – If they have been wanting an item that you haven’t bought because it isn’t a need, it might make a fun gift.
 My kids love to receive hoodies, cool socks, etc.

 - Wall calendar

 - Accessories – hats, gloves, wallet, etc.

 Tip #5: Open-ended toys that encourage creative play.

 Well chosen, open-ended toys can be worth the expense (and the clean-up!).
 We really like toys that are parts of a larger set such as wooden trains, LEGO, Lincoln Logs, etc.